FIELDS: Face reconstruction with accurate Inference of Expression using Learning with Direct Supervision: Related Work

-Emotion analysis from images is typically defined according to one of two annotation methods~\cite{2020FERsurvey,2023FERsurvey,2024FERsurvey}: \emph{discrete} categories, most often the six universal emotions of \emph{Anger, Fear, Happiness, Surprise, Disgust, Sadness} as defined by Paul Ekman~\cite{universals}, or the \emph{continuous} valence-arousal space.
 As shown in \cref{fig:VA}, valence denotes the hedonic tone of affect (negative to positive), whereas arousal indexes the level of activation or energy (low to high).
 Discrete emotion labels map to prototypical regions in the valence–arousal plane, whereas the circumplex’s continuous labels explicitly encode affect intensity and gradation -- information absent from categorical classes.
 Both methods are widely used in benchmarks and downstream applications, and they motivate representations that are sensitive to subtle, muscle-driven facial deformations~\cite{valencearousal, feldman1998independence}.

-Early FER relied on handcrafted 2D geometry cues -- sparse landmarks~\cite{landmarksFER}, contour shapes~\cite{contourshape}, and optical flow~\cite{opticalFER} -- to approximate muscle motion.
-Later, dense 3D observations such as 2.5D depth maps~\cite{2.5DFER}, laser-scan meshes~\cite{scanFER}, and point clouds~\cite{pointcloudsFER} provided finer deformation detail but were costly to acquire and often dataset-specific.
-These signals improved fidelity but are costly and, without explicit structure, often conflate person-specific geometry with expression.
+Early FER approaches rely on handcrafted 2D geometry cues -- sparse landmarks~\cite{landmarksFER}, contour shapes~\cite{contourshape}, and optical flow~\cite{opticalFER} -- to approximate muscle motion.
+Denser 3D observations, such as 2.5D depth maps~\cite{2.5DFER}, laser-scan meshes~\cite{scanFER}, and point clouds~\cite{pointcloudsFER}, provide finer deformation detail but are costly to acquire and often dataset-specific.
+These signals improve fidelity but, without explicit structure, can conflate person-specific geometry with expression.